openvalidation/openvalidation/docs/javadoc_guidelines.md

 To ensure a homogeneous documentation and a high degree of readability and maintainability we want to establish a few rules when it comes to documenting your (or somebody else's) code.
 Those rules (or guidelines) are supposed to enable new contributors to quickly get a grasp of the code they are looking at and so keep the process of understanding the project as frictionless as we can.
-To achieve that it is mandatory to keep Documentation complete, consistent and readable.
+To achieve that it is mandatory to keep documentation complete, consistent and readable.

 ### General